gvwilson/sensibleadventures/gleam/gleam.md

 time!
 And what was more, he made them all work so hard, then threw away the mushrooms and songs they had spent their days collecting!

-For a moment, Gleam imagined himself hitching the snarly-dogs to one of the storage tanks and dragging it all the way back the village.
+For a moment, Gleam imagined himself hitching the clankers to one of the storage tanks and dragging it all the way back the village.
 But no, the tanks were far too big.
 Maybe he could fill the drums in the back of the wagon, and take them home.
-He'd give some to his mother, for the new baby, and some to Granna Shimmer for her flower garden, and even some to Sparkle, just to prove that *he* wasn't a bully.
+He'd give some to his mother, for the new baby, and some to Grandma Shimmer for her flower garden, and even some to Sparkle, just to prove that *he* wasn't a bully.

 Then Gleam shook his head.
 He was just one little boy.
-The snarly-dogs' teeth were as big as bananas.
+The clankers' teeth were as big as bananas.
 He couldn't just hitch them to the wagon as if they were somebody's pet moles.
 And then there was Number One.
 He was as big and as mean as ever, and Gleam was pretty sure he